-In observance of Georgia O’Keeffe’s birthday (born November 15, 1887), I am sharing a lesson inspired by her work in the deserts of the American Southwest.
+In observance of Georgia O’Keeffe’s birthday (born November 15, 1887), I created an art activity for you inspired by her work in the deserts of the American Southwest.
 So read on and watch my video tutorial to create your own Georgia-inspired desert bone pastel painting!

 1) GETTING TO KNOW GEORGIA